-- Create Company Based on Existing and Create Company create new Microsoft SQL Server databases. - Rename Company and Delete Company are convenient utilities when working with existing companies. - Deploy Sample Company helps you install and refresh the sample data that comes with Sage 100 Contractor. - Tune Up Company Databases performs various maintenance tasks to keep your database functioning efficiently. - Back Up Company Databases enables you to back up your data "on demand," whenever needed. - Restore Company from Backup restores a backed-up copy of your database. - Upgrade Company Databases prepares your SQL company data so that it is compatible with the most recent version of Sage 100 Contractor 2016. - Migrate Company Data and Migrate Custom Reports transfers your version 19.7 company data and custom reports to a new location for Microsoft SQL Server.
+- Create Company Based on Existing and Create Company create new Microsoft SQL Server databases. - Rename Company and Delete Companyare convenient utilities when working with existing companies. - Deploy Sample Company helps you install and refresh the sample data that comes with Sage 100 Contractor. - Tune Up Company Databases performs various maintenance tasks to keep your database functioning efficiently. - Back Up Company Databases enables you to back up your data "on demand," whenever needed. - Restore Company from Backup restores a selected backed-up copy of your database.

+- Upgrade Company Databases enables you to upgrade your databases smoothly from an earlier version of Sage 100 Contractor (SQL). - Archive Company Data utilities enable you to archive data for your oldest fiscal year and you Payroll data. - Migrate Company Data and Migrate Custom Reports transfers your version 19.8 company data and custom reports to a new location for Microsoft SQL Server.
 Migrated files are located in shared folders under \\ServerName\CompanyName, organized using a folder structure similar to earlier versions. - Schedule Nightly Maintenance utilities enable you to schedule backup and maintenance operations for times when other users are not logged into the system.
-You can also select the number of consecutive backups to keep. - Manage Company Admins/SQL Logins utilities enable you to set up or delete logins to the SQL Server database, and to designate a user as a company administrator for a specified Sage 100 Contractor company.

-- Advanced Company Settings lets you specify how long to keep history about database changes for each company, including details about changed records, such as the date and user ID of the employee made the change.
+You can also select the number of consecutive backups to keep. - Company Admins/SQL Logins utilities enable you to set up or delete logins to the SQL Server database, and to designate a user as a company administrator for a specified Sage 100 Contractor company. - Server Management tools enable you to control the SQL Server instances you use with Sage 100 Contractor easily and efficiently.
+You can create a new instance on your computer, move companies to the new instance, and remove an instance you no longer need. - Advanced Settings lets you specify how long to keep history about database changes for each company, including details about changed records, such as the date and user ID of the employee made the change.
 Details older than the retention period you specify are cleared during nightly maintenance.
-(This history is maintained in separate audit tables, which you can query using SQL Server Management Studio.) - Advanced SQL Server Settings includes convenient, sophisticated access and memory management controls for your SQL database. - Advanced Backup Settings lets you specify a backup folder if you prefer not to use the default folder.
-You can also specify the number of days to keep "on demand" backup files..
+(This history is maintained in separate audit tables, which you can query using SQL Server Management Studio.) - The Toolbox provides a variety of troubleshooting tools to help you track changes in your database, and to diagnose and fix certain types of problems. - Advanced SQL Server Settings includes convenient, sophisticated access and memory management controls for your SQL database.